-Protecting our environment and addressing the climate emergency is one of the most important issues facing us today.
+Protecting our environment and addressing the climate emergency is the most important issue facing us.
 All the other challenges will count for little if we fail to provide a sustainable planet for future generations.

-I have long opposed fracking and pressed the Prime Minister to drop Government support for it and invest in renewables instead.
-Green energy must be a priority, but the Government is cutting subsidies for renewables, while incentivising the carbon-emitting practice of fracking.
-I challenged the Environment Secretary over the Government’s decision to bring forward cuts to onshore wind, and have pressed Ministers on supporting solar power and using hydrogen storage for surplus renewable energy.
+The Government have been cutting subsidies for renewables, while also incentivising the carbon-emitting practice of fracking, yet Green energy must be a priority.
+I have long opposed fracking and pressed the previous Prime Minister to drop Government support for it and invest in renewables instead.
+I also raised the effective ban on onshore wind in a Prime Minister’s Question, and have pressed Ministers on supporting solar power and using hydrogen storage for surplus renewable energy.

 I have pressed Ministers on their commitment to the Carbon Reduction Plan and pushed the Government to commit to meeting the EU’s 2020 clean energy target, arguing that the vote to leave is not a vote to forget our commitments to tackle climate change.
 As part of the Shadow Brexit team I’ve sought to maintain the environmental regulations secured within the EU together with tough enforcement mechanisms, and will continue to push for high standards and strong enforcement mechanisms in the Environment Bill which will take over the roles of EU Law and the European Commission.

-I have made the case locally too; pushing for green policies in the Sheffield Star and organising public events with Sheffield Climate Alliance as part of my annual community consultation, the Big Conversation.
-On a related issue, I’ve supported Sheffield Council in taking action to improve air quality locally, which requires significant funding from central Government.
+I have made the case locally too; arguing for local green policies and organising public events with Sheffield Climate Alliance as part of my annual community consultation, the Big Conversation.

 Supporting cycling and walking

-I’ve also campaigned to make it easier for people to cycle and walk.
+I’ve also campaigned to make it easier for people to cycle and walk, and written to Ministers to urge proper funding for cycling and walking infrastructure.
 I am a member of the All Party Parliamentary Group on Cycling, supported the ‘Get Britain Cycling’ cross-party report in a parliamentary debate and backed the ‘Living Streets’ walking campaign, which makes it safer and easier for older people to get around the local neighbourhood.

 This is a selection of my work on these issues.
 Please get in touch if you want to find out more.